 Yes, you can make the tray the day before.
 Leave any non-vegetable items off the tray (such as naan, pretzels, etc.), then wrap the tray tightly in plastic wrap and store in the fridge.
 Add the remaining items before serving.
 You can also prep all the veggies and store them in an air-tight container in the fridge for 1-2 days, then arrange the platter a few hours before serving.

-Make sure to start with super fresh vegetable.
+Make sure to start with super fresh vegetables.
 Once the tray is arranged, wrap it tightly in plastic wrap to keep the veggies from drying out.
-Vegetable trays are best served within 24 hours for the most fresh results.
+Vegetable trays are best served within 24 hours for the freshest results.

 - How to Make a Fruit Tray